Didar1313/Java/README.md

 # Java
-Basic some of java code
+Some of basic java code